eclipse-velocitas/vehicle-model-generator/README.md

 ## Usage

-Invoke the `src/velocitas/model_generator/cli.py` script with the path to the vspec or json file you wish to generate code for, additionally passing include pathes to directories which contain referenced vspec files:
+Invoke the `src/velocitas/model_generator/cli.py` script with the path to the vspec or json file you wish to generate code for, additionally passing include pathes to directories which contain referenced vspec files.
+You need a `units.yaml` in the same directory.
+If you want to use the default one see [here](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/units.yaml).
+For stability use release branch with tags.
+For example branch `release/4.0`.
 ```bash
 python3 src/velocitas/model_generator/cli.py -I <path_to_dir_with_included_vspec_files> <path_to_your_vspec_file>
 ```